sj26/mailcatcher/README.md

 ### Ruby

-If you have trouble with the above commands, make sure you have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/):
+If you have trouble with the setup commands, make sure you have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/):

 ```
 ruby -v